Shipwrecks around the Western Cape coastline

 Rock art found near Porterville

 Coins or jewellery recovered from shipwrecks were mostly personal possessions carried by wealthy passengers and officers.
-It has been said however that the Birkenhead was carrying a military payroll of £240,000 in gold coins.
-It is thought that the gold coins were intended as payment for soldiers fighting in the Eastern Cape border wars.
+However, the Birkenhead was said to have been carrying a military payroll of £240,000 in gold coins.
+The gold coins are thought to have been intended as payment for soldiers fighting in the Eastern Cape border wars.

 One of the best-known shipwrecks that yielded a lot of gold coins was the Merenstein.
 It hit the reefs on 3 April 1702 near Saldanha.
 Only 99 of the 200 people aboard the Merenstein survived.
 There were several chests of silver coins intended for trade in the East Indies.
 Salvage plans were immediately undertaken but the area was difficult to dive and all attempts were abandoned.
 However, the wreck was discovered in the early 1970s and around 15000 Dutch silver Ducatoons from the 1600s were found.
 It is believed that this was only part of the treasure that was aboard the ship